 - ‘Holland promotion’, covering topics such as tourism, trade, lifestyle, economic trends and study abroad information.

 - ‘Public diplomacy’, looking at issues such as human rights, civil society development, democracy, freedom of speech, good governance and environmental issues.

-The research will examine how these topics are approached on media platforms such as Helan Online/RNW, Gogodutch, Holland One and Weikoko, and on government and semi-government sites.
-Furthermore, it will look at the resonance of this reporting in China itself.
+The research examined how these topics are approached on media platforms such as Helan Online/RNW, Gogodutch, Holland One and Weikoko, and on government and semi-government sites.
+Furthermore, it looked at the resonance of this reporting in China itself.

-The third sub-project concerns the media in China.
-It aims to chart the factors that contribute to the prevaling image of the Netherlands - and more broadly speaking of Europe - that exists among editors in China.
+The third sub-project concerned the media in China.
+It aimed to chart the factors that contribute to the prevaling image of the Netherlands – and more broadly speaking of Europe – that exists among editors in China.
 How do they choose their topics and angles?
 What sources do they use, and how do they value them?
 What limitations or influences are there that may motivate their choices?
-These and other questions are at the core of this project.
+These and other questions were at the core of this project.

-The media to be visited for this research are varied in four aspects: provincial versus national media; media closely related to the Party-state versus more independent media; printed media versus online and app-based media; radio and television; and general versus business-oriented media.
+The media visited for this research were varied in four aspects: provincial versus national media; media closely related to the Party-state versus more independent media; printed media versus online and app-based media; radio and television; and general versus business-oriented media.

 Garrie van Pinxteren

 October 2015 until February 2017